High-Dimensional Inference for Generalized Linear Models with Hidden Confounding

-There are several directions for future research.
-In our theoretical analysis, we assume that the dimension of unmeasured confounders, $K$, is fixed, which has also been imposed in the existing literature \citep[e.g.,][]{wang2017,fan2022latent}.
-One possible extension is to allow $K$ to grow, and it involves generalizations of the theoretical results on the maximum likelihood estimation for the unmeasured confounders.
-Another interesting extension is to allow the association between covariates and unmeasured confounders to be more flexible.
-For instance, we can replace the factor model with an approximate factor model, which relaxes the diagonal constraint on the error variance and allows weak correlation among the error terms.
+Besides the aforementioned extensions, there are several related problems worth investigating in the future.
+For instance, as discussed in Section~\ref{sec:related models}, there are many models in existing literature related to our problem, in particular, the factor-adjusted method can be extended to the situation involving hidden confounding~\citep{fan2020}.
+In addition, in our theoretical analysis, we assume that the dimension of unmeasured confounders, $K$, is fixed, which has also been imposed in the existing literature \citep[e.g.,][]{wang2017asymptotics,fan2022latent}.
+One possible extension is to allow $K$ to grow as $n$ and $p$ increase, and it involves generalizations of the theoretical results on the maximum likelihood estimation for the unmeasured confounders.
 It would also be interesting to generalize the factor model to a nonlinear structure and investigate the theoretical properties of the debiased estimator under generalized factor model \citep{chen2020structured,liu2021GFA}.
-Besides generalized linear model, the high-dimensional debiasing technique is also popularly studied in a variety of models such as Gaussian graphical models \citep{zhao2015, zhu2020} and additive hazards models \citep{lin2013}.
-Generalizing our proposed approach to these models to adjust for possible unmeasured confounders is also an interesting problem to investigate.
+Besides generalized linear models, the high-dimensional debiasing technique is also popularly studied in a variety of models such as Gaussian graphical models \citep{zhao2015, zhu2020} and additive hazards models \citep{lin1994semiparametric, lin2013}.
+For instance, consider additive hazards models, which are popularly used in survival analysis and assume the conditional hazard function at time $t$ as $\lambda( t \mid D,\ \bQ,\ \bU) = \lambda_0(t) + \theta D + \bv^{\T} \bQ + \bbeta^{\T} \bU$ with $D$ and $\bQ$ covariates and $\bU$ unmeasured confounders.
+The relationship between covariates $\{D, \bQ\}$ and unmeasured confounders $\bU$ are also modeled by a linear factor model.
+Our method can be used to perform inference on $\theta$ under the aforementioned model setup based on the quadratic loss function.
+Generalizing our proposed approach to these models to adjust for possible unmeasured confounders is also an interesting direction to investigate.